 Financing activity cash flow principally comprises distributions on AmeriGas Partners Common Units, issuances and repayments of long-term debt and short-term borrowings/repayments.
-Distributions on Common Units and the General Partner interest totaled \$138 million and \$110 million in Fiscal 2021 and Fiscal 2020, respectively.
-Net repayments of short-term borrowings totaled \$16 million and \$142 million in Fiscal 2021 and Fiscal 2020, respectively.
-Also, during Fiscal 2021, AmeriGas Partners received \$9 million pursuant to a Platform Contribution Agreement with UGI International, as further described in Note 14 to the consolidated financial statements.
+During Fiscal 2022, the Partnership received \$355 million of cash contributions from the General Partner.
+Distributions on Common Units totaled \$404 million and \$138 million in Fiscal 2022 and Fiscal 2021, respectively.
+Net repayments of short-term borrowings totaled \$39 million and \$16 million in Fiscal 2022 and Fiscal 2021, respectively.
+Also, during Fiscal 2021, AmeriGas Partners received \$9 million pursuant to a Platform Contribution Agreement with UGI International, as further described in Note 12 to the consolidated financial statements.